eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 * pull the workload image specified in the runtime configuration if the image is not already available locally
 * create the workload object
 * start the workload object in the detached mode
-* start the checking workload status
+* start a GenericPollingStateChecker to check the workload state

 Tags:
-- RuntimeConnector
 - PodmanRuntimeConnector

 Needs:
 - impl
 - utest
 - stest

-Covers:
-- swdd~functions-required-by-runtime-connector~1

 ###### Podman create workload returns workload id
 `swdd~podman-create-workload-returns-workload-id~1`